Viola Basalaeva. Stockholm-based brand designer. Strategy-led visual identity work across print and digital.

 Category

-Result: A brand with a coherent identity that held together across three years and multiple collections and a loyal customer base that grew organically, built entirely on the strength of the creative work rather than paid acquisition.
+Three years and multiple collections later, the brand had a loyal customer base that grew organically — built entirely on the strength of the creative work rather than paid acquisition.

 Full creative ownership: brand identity, art direction, and garment design built and run from the ground up over three years.